 1. Operation Smile - Vietnam

-c.
-These are 2 separate one month rotations for a Pgy-4 resident at the CURE Hospital in Addis Ababa under direct supervision of the American Anesthesia Program Director
+- These are 3 separate one month rotations for a PGY-4 resident (or PGY-3 eligible for Call Chief) at the CURE Hospital in Addis Ababa under direct supervision of the American Anesthesia Program Director

 The competitive international opportunities will be awarded to residents for travel in their PGY-4 year or latter portion of PGY3 year based on the following: